 Join Peter Schwagly (RTN.M., CDT) as he explains the good, the bad and the ugly of body composition analysis and explains why many of the methods of measuring fat loss used today are inaccurate and failing your clients.
 There are better methods of measurement and ways to assess obesity, fat loss and muscle gains, but we need to understand them to make better use of the data they present.

-In this lecture you will:
+In this podcast you will:

 - Learn the latest in fat-loss measurement techniques